mattxwang/qwerhacks-web-dev-workshop/README.md

 * [Other Web Development Things](#other-web-development-things)
 * [Copyright](#copyright)

 ## Brief Overview

+**TL;DR**: we're building an online chatroom with React and Firebase that uses most of the common web application skills.

 The goal of this workshop is to create a skeleton for a basic web application with client-"server" interaction (I'll explain why "server" was in quotes in a moment).

 Specifically, the example app we'll be making is an online chatroom.
+I picked a chatroom because it's fun and you can play with it instantly, but also because it covers most of the basics for web development (styling a page, user input, sending & receiving data to a server).

 The topics we'll cover today are the bread and butter of web development, and hopefully this workshop gives you a working understanding of the basics of web development.
 Plus, it should give you the base set of skills to make awesome web applications at QWER Hacks!